Esri/arcgis-experience-builder-sdk-resources/widgets/share-code-widgets/share-code-entry/README.md

       |-module2.ts
 ```
 In the above folder structure, `entry1` and `entry2` will be created.

+To support i18n, create a `translation` folder within the `shared-code` folder, or within each entry folder, for example, `shared-code/lib/entry1/translation`.
+The `translation` folder structure is the same as the widget translation folder.
 * At last, you can import the shared code like using the standard ES6 imports, like this:
 ```typescript
 import { sampleFunction } from 'widgets/shared-code/entry1'